All you need to know about thumbnail cache files in Windows

 - Find the Files and Folders section there, and check "Always show icons, never thumbnails" to disable the generation of the database files.

 If your operating system supports the Group Policy Editor, you can use it to disable thumbnail caching.
 To load the editor, do the following:

 - Tap on Windows-R to open the run box.

 - Navigate to the following folder: User Configuration > Administrative Templates > Windows Components > Windows Explorer.

-- If you are using Windows 8: User Configuration > Administrative Templates > Windows Components > File Explorer
+- If you are using Windows 8 or newer: User Configuration > Administrative Templates > Windows Components > File Explorer

 Here you find the following preferences: